 DB deadlifts are a compound exercise, meaning they work several joints and muscle groups at the same time, according to the American Council on Exercise (ACE).
 That's why they're so effective at improving mobility, burning calories and improving muscle coordination.

-Compared with isolation exercises, which target just one muscle group at a time, compound movements are also better at building strength and muscle, according to a December 2017 study in Frontiers in Physiology.
+Compared with isolation exercises, which target just one muscle group at a time, compound movements are also better at building strength and muscle.

 6 Common DL Mistakes